Instability has led to some hauntings.

 Spirit children here died from other causes and stayed

 where they found love – in this building.

 Past trauma has caused an unhappy spirit child.

-We were expecting to find a depressing, abandoned building, but instead Tom and I found this former abandoned institution, was now transformed into a lovely, restored private residence, put to work in commercial enterprises.
-This expansive, colonial style red brick building with a glorious bell tower in the middle is now used for not only private residences of the owners, but also private office space of one of the owners, and another owner has a weddings, and events business, call Dominion House.
+We were expecting to find a depressing, abandoned building, but instead Tom and I found that this former abandoned institution, was now transformed into two different uses.
+This expansive, Colonial style red brick building with a glorious bell tower in the middle is being used for not only a private residence of the owners, but also as a private office space, a venue for weddings, events, and business occasions, call Dominion House.

 The amount of renovation done to this building and its grounds is stunning.
 While some of the residential wings were torn down to make way for garden space, the west wing which is the main part of the old institution is in grand shape!